Close Menu

 Nobody can refute the importance cars play in the lives of people.
 For the average American householder, owning a motor vehicle is an expensive purchase.
 Getting your preferred vehicle, one that is most suitable for your needs, will require you spending some time at a dealership.

 Have you ever thought of what actually happens in the car dealer business?
 Actually, the current car dealership business plays a significant role in a country’s economy.
 Revenue has changed significantly over the years because car sales are not as great now as they were years ago.
 New cars are no longer a significant contributor to dealership revenue these days, as they did in past years.
-In fact, when compared to new cars, used cars, including parts and services are now generating more profit for the dealership business.
+In fact, when compared to new cars, used cars, including parts, services and auto dealership supplies are now generating more profit for the dealership business.

 Here are a few factors that affect car dealers in the current marketplace.